anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 #### 3.2.1.3 Memory and Huge Pages Resources Management

-The Reference Model requires the support of Huge Pages in i.cap.018 which is supported by upstream Kubernetes ([documentation](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/)).
+The Reference Model requires the support of huge pages in i.cap.018 which is supported by upstream Kubernetes ([documentation](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/)).

-For proper mapping of Huge Pages to scheduled pods, both need to have Huge Pages enabled in the operating system (configured in kernel and mounted with correct permissions) and kubelet configuration.
-Multiple sizes of Huge Pages can be enabled like 2 MiB and 1 GiB.
+For proper mapping of huge pages to scheduled pods, both need to have huge pages enabled in the operating system (configured in kernel and mounted with correct permissions) and kubelet configuration.
+Multiple sizes of huge pages can be enabled like 2 MiB and 1 GiB.

-For some applications, Huge Pages should be allocated to account for consideration of the underlying HW topology.
+For some applications, huge pages should be allocated to account for consideration of the underlying HW topology.
-[The Memory Manager](https://kubernetes.io/docs/tasks/administer-cluster/memory-manager/) (added to Kubernetes v1.21 as alpha feature) enables the feature of guaranteed memory and Huge Pages allocation for pods in the Guaranteed QoS class.
+[The Memory Manager](https://kubernetes.io/docs/tasks/administer-cluster/memory-manager/) (added to Kubernetes v1.21 as alpha feature) enables the feature of guaranteed memory and huge pages allocation for pods in the Guaranteed QoS class.
 The Memory Manager feeds the Topology Manager with hints for most suitable NUMA affinity.

 #### 3.2.1.4 Hardware Topology Management